ARM-software/ACI-GetStarted/README.md

 **[Arm Custom Instructions (ACI)](https://www.arm.com/technologies/custom-instructions)** extend Arm processors with application-specific instructions to optimize the performance of algorithms.
 ACI is currently implemented on Cortex-M33, Cortex-M52, Cortex-M55, and Cortex-M85 processors using the **Custom Datapath Extension (CDE)**.
 It extends the processor with a custom compute pipeline for accelerators that avoids the overhead of the co-processor interface.

+> [!NOTE]
+> The instruction set of the Cortex-M processor series is already comprehensive and delivers very good out-of-the-box performance with features like [Helium](todo) for high efficient DSP and ML processing.
+However, in some cases custom defined instructions are beneficial.
+For example, when data inputs require bit manipulations that take several clock cycles.
+If this operation executes frequently, a single-cycle custom instruction improves performance and energy efficiency.

 ## About this Repository

 Imagine that you plan to accelerate a firmware with a set of custom instructions, but before proceeding to hardware design you would like to answer questions such as *"How can we accelerate our algorithm?"* There is usually more than one solution, and each solution corresponds to a set of custom instructions, so "*which one is the best?*".